 Plan B: Semester Payments - tuition and fees due prior to registration.
-(No cash discount)

-Plan C: Weekly installments.
-A down payment of \$2550.00 (All majors) is required at the time of registration.
-Equal weekly payments are due from all students on the first business day of each week.
-A weekly processing fee of \$5.00 per week will be added to your school bill.
-Students must keep account current to qualify for weekly installments.
+Plan C: Installment Plan.
+A down payment of \$2550.00 (All majors) is required at the time of registration (1275 for each semester).
+Seven payments each semester are due from all students on the first and the fifthteen of each month.
+A payment plan processing fee of \$100 per semester will be added to your school bill.
+Students must keep account current to qualify for installment plan.